 Waitrose is a quality food retailer that believes in championing British produce, treading lightly on the environment, supporting responsible sourcing and treating people fairly.
 This is the Waitrose Way.
 The company believes in making the right choices for the environment; by reducing packaging, waste, CO2 emissions and responsibly sourcing its food.
 It has a strongly growing on-line business, Waitrose.com.
 One of the ways to help mitigate the company’s carbon emissions is to plant trees.

 Waitrose have been working in partnership with the Woodland Trust since March 2011.
 Waitrose was one of the first companies to sign up to Woodland Carbon, the Woodland Trust’s carbon removal scheme.
-The partnership enables Waitrose to compensate for tailpipe carbon emissions generated through Waitrose.com home deliveries.
-Every customer who shops online helps to plant trees to compensate for tailpipe emissions.
+The partnership enables Waitrose to compensate, over time, for tailpipe carbon emissions generated through Waitrose.com home deliveries.

 Planting at the Warcop Project, Cumbria.
 Photo: Woodland Trust